Icon Fonts vs SVGs - Which One Should You Use?

 Whichever format you choose for icons, you may have to perform some extra steps to make them compatible with older browsers.
 Since they've been around longer, icon fonts are more widely supported.
 Anyone using IE 6 or higher, which likely includes everyone, should be able to see your icon fonts.
 If you use SVGs, then you might want to include a JS polyfill to support those using IE 8 or lower.

-However, in 2018, as most users have moved away from legacy browsers versions, this shouldn’t be much of a concern regardless of whether you choose icon fonts or SVGs.
-The only lack of support in terms of SVG icons and modern browsers comes from both IE and Edge which don’t properly scale SVG files (height, width, etc rules are recommended).
+However, in 2018, as most users have moved away from legacy browsers versions, this shouldn't be much of a concern regardless of whether you choose icon fonts or SVGs.
+The only lack of support in terms of SVG icons and modern browsers comes from both IE and Edge which don't properly scale SVG files (height and width attributes are recommended).

 Although both SVGs and icon fonts are vector-based, browsers interpret icon fonts as text, which means they are subject to anti-aliasing.
 Therefore, SVGs tend to look a little sharper than icon fonts.